IBM/ibm_zos_zosmf/docs/source/modules/zmf_console_command.rst

 console_broadcastmsg_keyword
   Specifies a keyword that you want to detect in broadcast messages.
 Case is not significant.

   This value can be a string or a regular expression.
-To use a regular expression, you must also set *console_broadcastmsg_reg=Y*.
+To use a regular expression, you must also set *console_broadcastmsg_reg=true*.

   This parameter is designed to help user determine whether the broadcast messages issued after the command matches with user's expectation.